Peshwaj

-Peshwaj (peshwaz, paswaj, tilluck, dress) was a ladies outfit similar to a gown or jama coat with front open, tied around the waist, having full sleeves, and the length was full neck to heels.
-Peshwaj was one of the magnificent costumes of the mughal court ladies.
-The material was used to be sheer and fine muslins with decorated borders of zari and lacework.
+Peshwaz (peshwaj, paswaj, tilluck, dress) was a ladies outfit similar to a gown.
+It was a Bengali ladies outfit, often historically worn by present-day Bangladeshi and West Bengali women in the courts of Dhaka and Murshidabad.
+One example of a peshwaz dress is seen in Francesco Renaldi's painting, also known as "Muslim Lady Reclining" in present day Dhaka Bangladesh, in the Bengal presidency.
+Another example of a peshwaz is seen in the Victoria and Albert's Museum, also made of Dhaka Muslin.
+It consisted of a long floor length structure, fitted bodice and a flared skirt.
+The sleeves were often slim and elongated.
+Peshwaz was one of the magnificent costumes of the Mughal and Nawab court ladies.
+The material was sheer and used fine Dhaka muslins with decorated borders of zari and lacework.
+Peshwaz suit often considered the ancestor of modern day Anarkali suit which is almost always identical in appearance.

 Style

 The ladies' attire was a combination of Peshwaj, trousers, decorative patka, a cap (edged with lace or brocade), shaluka, angia (bodice) and an odhani to cover the upper part of the body and head.
 The central opening of Peshwaj was covered by the phentas tucked in at the waist.
 The Mughal Paintings depicted ladies wearing various outfits such as Peshwaj and heavy jewelry.
 It was a famous costume in the 17th century for both Hindu and Muslim ladies.